Still have questions? Leave a comment

 This is the part of self-publishing you’ll mostly have to outsource to experts.
 There are three design elements of a book that you should think through –

 You might have heard, “Don’t judge a book by its cover”, yeah, nothing is more misleading than that adage in the age of marketing.
-The front cover is a huge factor for readers to be interested in picking up a book at the store.
+The cover design of your book is a huge factor for readers to be interested in picking up a book at the store.
 Make sure your copy is a stunning blend of the seven essential features of a book cover design to enclose your story in a beautiful package.
 Like, 99% of authors don’t have any experience with digital art, so it’s best you hire a professional book cover designer.

 Formatting is the precursor to typesetting and the two are closely related.
 You can do this yourself.
 Arrange the basic layout of your book.
 Arrange the order of sections as you want them to appear, like the title page, table of contents, acknowledgments, prologue, and epilogue.
 Incase of non-fiction you’ll have to additionally arrange a bibliography, appendices, statistics, tables, and footnotes for references.